mikehouse/Kinopub-IPA-Resign/Readme.md

 ‼️ **Important:**

-Be aware that installation via uploading .ipa file using AirDrop to the Apple device does not work anymore for the latest iOS and tvOS versions.
+Be aware that installation via uploading .ipa file using AirDrop and Apple Configurator to the Apple device does not work anymore for the latest iOS and tvOS versions.
 Use the .app directory instead.